Jasvantsm-13/python-projects/README.md

 Each folder contains the project for a specific day.

-# Throughout this comprehensive course, we cover a massive amount of tools and technologies, including:
+# Throughout this comprehensive course, I cover a massive amount of tools and technologies, including:

     Python 3 - the latest version of Python